How It Works

 I’m not losing any weight.

 If a client is not losing weight, there needs to be a significant change to their diet.
-No medication, including semaglutide and tirzepitide, can cause weight loss with a client that has an unhealthy diet.
+No medication, including Semaglutide and Tirzepatide, can cause weight loss with a client that has an unhealthy diet.
 The medication should help control appetite and, in turn, allow clients to maintain a healthier diet that will allow for weight loss.